sporkmonger/addressable/README.md

 # Description

-Addressable is a replacement for the URI implementation that is part of Ruby's standard library.
-It more closely conforms to RFC 3986, RFC 3987, and RFC 6570 (level 4), providing support for IRIs and URI templates.
+Addressable is an alternative implementation to the URI implementation that is part of Ruby's standard library.
+It is flexible, offers heuristic parsing, and additionally provides extensive support for IRIs and URI templates.

+Addressable closely conforms to RFC 3986, RFC 3987, and RFC 6570 (level 4).

 # Reference